ExabeamLabs/Content-Doc/README.md

 ## How do I use it?

-The Content Documentation provides navigation from an Exabeam supported Data Source to a Use Case, showing for each Data Source, listing the available Parsers and Event Types for that data source, and the appropriate Use Cases it can help satisfy.
+The Content Library provides navigation from an Exabeam supported Data Source to a Use Case, showing for each Data Source, listing the available Parsers and Event Types for that data source, and the appropriate Use Cases it can help satisfy.

 The repo currently allows browsing two Exabeam Content Branches:
  - content "c1907" branch": the content repo shipped with the latest version of Advanced Analytics I52.7)